 And many more.

 Once you have a lead, nurture that lead.
-Use analytics to learn more about that lead.
-Further segment that lead to increase the relevance of content they’re receiving.
+Use analytic tools to learn more about that lead.
+Further segments that lead to increase the relevance of content they’re receiving.

 An Accenture survey found that 81% of customers want brands to use data to learn how best to approach them.
 Garner Research Group has high expectations for technologies that make content more relevant.
 Their research indicates that these developments increase business profits by 15%.

 What could your business do with a 15% profit increase?

 Email may seem ancient.
 But it’s ever-evolving and has the staying power to outlast decades of marketing fads.